ybychenok/terraform-aws-airship-ecs-service/README.md

 The Role ARN of the ECS Service is exported, and can be used to add other permissions e.g. to allow a service to make a cloudfront invalidation.

 ## Features
+* [x] Has an integrated workaround to cope with the state drift when deploying new Task definitions externally
 * [x] Can be conditionally created
 * [x] Creates all necessary IAM Roles for running an ECS Service
 * [x] Integrated IAM Permissions for KMS